tobeoren/RealtimeTranslation/README.md

 Below is a list of what you need to set up:
 1. Step 1: Create a new script at https://script.google.com/
 - Delete the default code
+- Paste the code & save it
-- paste the code & deploy it as a Web App (Set access to: anyone)
+- Deploy the code as a Web App (Set access to: anyone)
 - Save the Deployment ID  (xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx)
 2. Step 2: Copy the following URL:
 ```